axelmuller/100-days-of-code/log.md

 *Today's Progress:* Created my first dashboard with Panel and Altair

 *Thoughts:* dashboards are cool but maybe not the easiest for sharing without a dedicated server

+### Day 14: 06/08/2020

+*Today's Progress:* started new project on pdb files.

+*Thoughts:* I initially planned to use grep to parse out relevant header information.
+While this would be a quick and dirty approach for some of the information I'm interested in it's probably not the best approach for learning how to do things properly.
+Hence, I decided to do the whole information extraction process in Python.